 In the State of New Jersey, both parents have an obligation to contribute to the support of their children and children have the right to be supported at the level consistent with their parents' standard of living.

 Parents do not have to be married to receive or pay child support.
 Whether parents are married or not, child support is determined the same way in both cases.

 Is paying or receiving child support a concern for you?
 Then talk to us!
-The child support attorneys at the Law Offices of Steven P. Monaghan, LLC have 30+ years of experience!
+The child support attorneys at the Law Offices of Steven P. Monaghan, LLC have 60+ years of combined experience!

 You can call our firm today at (732) 624-6343 to schedule a consultation.